Sbongiseni-Mavimbela/Sbongiseni-Mavimbela/README.md

 # Hi, I'm Sibongiseni Mavimbela! 👋

 ## 🚀 About Me
 I am a dedicated professional with a passion for continuous learning and growth.
 Currently, I'm working as a remote web developer with Spacebar Solution and also doing an IT Support at Orbit TVET College, Mankwe Campus.
-With skills in Java, web development,Problem Solving, and database management, I'm committed to making a positive impact in every project I undertake.
+With skills in Java, web development,Problem Solving, Troubleshootin, and database management, I'm committed to making a positive impact in every project I undertake.

 ## 🎓 Education
 - **Kwaphayikeni High School**